UnifyProject/RFC/README.md

 This is a collection of Requests for Comments for the UNIFY project.

-## RFC Process
+## RFC Specification Process

-The RFC process is defined by [UnifyProject/draft/RFC-1](https://github.com/hintjens/RFC-1/blob/master/draft/rfc-1.md).
+The overall RFC process is defined by [UnifyProject/draft/RFC-1](https://github.com/hintjens/RFC-1/blob/master/draft/rfc-1.md).

+The current editing process is:

+* All specifications have a single responsible editor.
+* All changes should be driven by GitHub issues that clearly identity a single problem, and optionally suggest one or more solutions.